howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadox.en.md

 - object 2: $t_2=F(c)t+F(0.4c)(5t)\approx0+4.58t\approx4.58t$;
 , where $F(v) = \sqrt{1 - \frac{v^2}{c^2}}$.

-The beginning of the experiment 2b.
-They are flying together.
-Let $v=-0.5c$.
-Let's accelerate the first one to $-c$, and the second one to 0.
-Let's wait a significant amount of time $t$.
-Let's accelerate both back up to $-0.5c$.
-Then accelerate the first to $-0.4c$, and the second to $-0.6c$.
-Let's wait a significant amount of time for $5t$.
-Let's accelerate them both up to $-0.5c$.
-They are flying together.
-The end of the experiment.
+Experiment 2b description:

+1. Begin with both objects flying together at velocity $v=-0.5c$.
+2. Let's accelerate the first one to $-c$, and the second one to 0.
+3. Let's wait a significant amount of time $t$.
+4. Let's accelerate both back up to $-0.5c$.
+5. Then accelerate the first to $-0.4c$, and the second to $-0.6c$.
+6. Let's wait a significant amount of time for $5t$.
+7. Let's accelerate them both up to $-0.5c$.
+8. End of the experiment with both objects flying together.

 In fact, the following results will be obtained (the reference frame is associated with the ImFR (or point of vacuum or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error)):